Tips for Managing Your Facebook Friends List

 Group friends into custom lists to avoid a one-size-fits-all approach.
 You can create additional lists that are subsets of your existing Friends lists.
 Use these lists to filter certain content, either in individual posts or in your overall privacy settings.
 You can create and manage these lists on the Friends management page while you're signed in to Facebook.
 You're the only one who can see the titles and users in your custom lists.

 Use built-in or custom lists to set your default privacy levels.
-When you edit your overall privacy settings, you can customize the settings for each type of content you share, from photos and wall posts to the individual items in your profile.
+When you edit your overall privacy settings, you can customize the settings for each type of content you share, from photos and feed posts to the individual items in your profile.
 By default, you can select from the following options for each item: Everyone, Friends Only and Friends of Friends.
 You can apply your custom Friends list by selecting Customize instead, choosing specific people that should or shouldn't be able to see that content and using the names of your lists in place of individual people.

 Consider preventing certain people from finding you.
 Facebook gives you the option to block certain people from finding your Facebook account, and, at the same time, block you from seeing their content.
-Let's take a closer look at this feature on the next page.